-Youth organisations (and sports clubs, religious organisations) that are already registered with the vetting unit (now called the vetting bureau) through their national bodies do not have to re–register.
+Since commencement of the Vetting Act , youth organisations (and sports clubs, religious organisations) that are already registered with the National Vetting Bureau through their national bodies do not have to re–register.
 The Act allows national organisations and consortiums, such as the Youth Work Garda Vetting Consortium, to submit vetting applications on behalf of another organisation.

 - What is the procedure for vetting applications?